String diagrams for Strictification and Coherence: Coherence

 \begin{proof} We know that for any $A \in \CatW$ that $\FunG(\ObjD{A}) = A$.
 Thus for $f : \ObjD{A} \to \ObjD{B}$ we have $\FunG(f) : A \to B$ and thus $\FunF(\FunG(f)) : \ObjD{A} \to \ObjD{B}$.
 But $\CatSW$ is a preorder, so we have $\FunF(\FunG(f)) = f$. \end{proof}

-Proposition \ref{proposition:fung-partial-inverse} guarantees that any morphism of this type formed from adapters genuinely represents a specific morphism in $\CatD$ built from associators and unitors; we will later use this fact to restate the coherence theorem in terms of adapter morphisms.
+Proposition \ref{proposition:fung-partial-inverse} guarantees that any morphism of this type formed from adapters genuinely represents a specific morphism in $\CatD$ built from associators and unitors; we can use this fact in to restate the coherence theorem in terms of adapter morphisms.
+Mac Lane's corollary then follows straightforwardly: the basic idea is to `export' commuting diagrams from $\CatW$ to an arbitrary monoidal category by interpreting the objects of $\CatW$ as functors, and arrows as natural transformations.
+We provide a graphical exposition of this proof in Section~\ref{section:corollary-proof}.